danielpenno/danielpenno/README.md

 ## 👋 Hi there, welcome to my GitHub! 🚀

-- 💻 Infrastructure and Network Analyst and also as a Technical Support.
+- 💻 Infrastructure and Network Analyst and also Technical Support.
 - 🎯 Linux, Windows, Networks, Firewalls, Docker, IT Support
 - 📌 From Palmas - Tocantins, Brazil
 - 👉 Please, visit https://danielpenno.com